Episode 7 - Disabling the rear

 with the less-than-

 thorough approach I use.
-But done wrong the bus is a 14,000 Lb
+But done wrong the bus is a 14,000

-door stop.
+Lb door stop.

 What’s the thorough way to do it?
 If you’re comfortable doing

-some rewiring under the dash board and in the fuse panel, check
+some rewiring under the dash board and in the fuse panel,

-I do a few other fixes
+I do a few other

-in this episode,
+fixes in this

-including removing
+episode, including

-the rear heater.
+heater.
 My

-compulsion to label
+compulsion to

-wires emerges again.
+emerges again.

 When we moved